Ultramarine-Linux/triage/.github/ISSUE_TEMPLATE/bug_report.md

 If applicable, add screenshots to help explain your problem.

 **Desktop (please complete the following information):**
- - OS: [e.g. Ultramarine Linux Cutefish Edition]
+ - OS: [e.g. Ultramarine Linux Flagship Edition]
- - Version [e.g. 22.04]
+ - Version [e.g. 39]

 **Additional context**
 Add any other context about the problem here.